What requirements must natural ingredients for cosmetics comply with to be allowed on the European market?

 The most common natural and organic standards are COSMOS and NaTrue.
 These standards have certification schemes for finished products, as well as raw materials.
 There are about 25 other natural and organic cosmetics standards in Europe; they include Nature & Progrès, CCPB, Organic Farmers & Growers and Demeter.
 Most are adopted on a national basis, and the adoption rates are relatively low compared to COSMOS and NaTrue.

+European buyers have reported a growing demand among cosmetic manufacturers and formulators for certified ingredients in order to meet the consumer demand for natural products.
 Natural and organic standards for raw materials will continue to become important in the future.
 Certifications, such as NaTrue and COSMOS, add credibility to raw materials and are seen as a proof of quality.
 Ingredient buyers and cosmetics manufacturers often use these labels on their marketing materials and packaging.

 - Review the COSMOS website and the NaTrue website for more information.
 Look at the criteria to have ingredients certified natural/organic.